flengure/netkit-api/README.md

 - If using only basic tools (dig, curl, whois), you can remove the capability flags

 **"SSH authentication failed" or "Host key verification failed"**
-- Ensure your `.ssh` directory is mounted: `"-v", "/full/path/to/.ssh:/home/runner/.ssh:ro"`
+- Ensure your `.ssh` directory is mounted to the correct path: `"-v", "/full/path/to/.ssh:/root/.ssh:ro"`
+- Container runs as **root**, so SSH keys must be mounted to `/root/.ssh`, not `/home/runner/.ssh`
 - Verify your private keys have correct permissions (600) on the host
 - The `ssh` tool will still work without the mount, you just need to provide credentials another way